bigeasy/sequester/diary.md

 You're using this orthognially.
 You don't want to start from a new queue, you just want to wait your **cadence**.
 This is perfect citizen of the Cadence universe and designed very well without knowing what was coming.

+We don't want our waiting to get in the way of what we want to return to the caller.
+Sequester throws mutex waits into an asynchronous stack.